Fonts Test by Toner Buzz

 While Ecofont software claims to reduce ink and toner consumption by as much as 50% we saw no such savings, only a strange font looks blasted with shotgun pellets at larger point sizes.

 Times New Roman

 This elegant, thin-lettered font was designed for economical ink consumption and it performed admirably in our tests, besting more modern, ink-savvy typefaces (we’re looking at you Ecofont Sans Vera!).

 Garamond is an elegant serif typeface developed by French publisher and type designer Claude Garamond in the 16th century, back when fonts were cut into the faces of metal punches and stamped onto parchment, or cut into wood.

 The Right Font For You

-In general, big, bold, flashy fonts consume a lot of ink and toner.
-But, surprisingly, even simple fonts, like Ariel, are hogs when it comes to ink and toner consumption.
+In general, a big, bold, flashy font will consume a lot of ink and are not the cheapest font to print.
+But, surprisingly, even simple fonts, like Arial, are hogs when it comes to ink and toner consumption.